 Aksoy was sentenced to 2 years and 1 month in prison, while Taş was given a sentence of 3 years 1 month and 15 days, but both will remain free pending the appeal process.
 The court, however, ruled to maintain their travel ban.

-On 22 October 2018, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice, an appellate court, upheld the sentences, thus making the trial court’s verdict final as regards Aksoy and Taş, since prison sentences less than five years cannot be appealed further once they are upheld by an appellate court.
+On 22 October 2018, the 2nd Criminal Chamber of the Istanbul Regional Court of Justice upheld the sentences, thus making the trial court’s verdict final as regards Aksoy and Taş, since prison sentences less than five years cannot be appealed further once they are upheld by an appellate court.

-Aksoy reported to the Istanbul Courthouse on 22 November to serve the remaining part of the 25-month sentence.
+Aksoy reported to the Istanbul Courthouse on 22 November to serve the remaining part of his 25-month sentence.
 He was arrested and sent to the Metris Prison in Istanbul.